 That’s a lot of calories for a relatively small snack, but it’s all healthy calories.
 I can’t always fit peanut butter protein balls into my meal plan, but I am a very happy girl when I can because they taste SO GOOD!!

-When you’ve tried these healthy Peanut Butter Protein Balls, please don’t forget to let me know how you liked them and rate the recipe in the comments below!
+When you’ve tried the healthy low-carb Peanut Butter Protein Balls, please don’t forget to let me know how you liked them and rate the recipe in the comments below!

 You can also sign up for my diabetes newsletter (and get a sign-up bonus) in the form below the recipe description.
 I send out a weekly newsletter with the latest posts and recipes from Diabetes Strong.